Colibrí Pechipunteado

 Speckled Hummingbird

-Appearance: This Hummingbird is small, measuring about 8-10 cm in length.
-It is characterized by its green upperparts and a distinctive speckled or mottled appearance on its underparts, which is where it gets its name.
-The speckles are usually white or light-colored against a grayish or brownish background.
+Appearance: The Speckled Hummingbird is small and measures 8.4 cm in length.
+It is characterized by its green upperparts and a characteristic speckled or mottled appearance on its underparts.
+The speckles are white or light-colored against a grayish or brownish background.
 It has a straight, slender bill and a slightly forked tail.

 Habitat: This species is found in montane forest regions, often in humid and subtropical areas.
-In Colombia, it is found at elevations ranging from 1200 to 3000 m above sea level.
+It is found at elevations ranging from 1,000 to 2,500 m above sea level.
 It prefers forest edges, clearings, and secondary growth, where it can find abundant flowering plants.

 Behavior: The Speckled Hummingbird feeds on nectar from a variety of flowers.
 It is also known to consume small insects and spiders to supplement its diet.
 It is capable of rapid and agile flight, which is essential for hovering at flowers to feed.
 This species can be quite territorial around rich feeding sites.